 And THAT is intimacy that is really hard to come by.

 P.S.
 Feeling like you need more support to navigate this very unique terrain?
 I am your sexologist!
 OK, that may have sounded weird but it’s true.
 I know each relationship has differences and challenges that need a specialised approach.
 If you are ready, I am ready and contrary to popular belief, you don’t always need couples therapy.
 One of my philosophies is that when we empower and educate women about themselves, they inevitably educate their partners (who are so willing to listen and learn when they are smitten).
-Book in your introductory session today and let’s move you from frozen to very warm with the love of your life.
-AND...
+Book in your private discussion today and let’s move you from frozen to very warm with the love of your life.